NWChemEx/NWChemEx/dox/module_system.md

-first function, `register_submodules_`, is used to tell the `ModuleManager` what types of submodules your module will call. `register_parameters_` defines the input API to your module. `register_returns_` defines the output API to your module, and finally `run_` actually executes your module.
+first function, `register_submodules_`, is used to tell the `ModuleManager` what types of submodules your module will call. `register_parameters_` defines the input API to your module. `register_returns_` defines the output API to your module, and finally `run_` actually executes your module's code.

-When you write your module you know that you will need to call modules that
+### register_submodules_

+Within the framework of the SDE modules encapsulate the details pertaining to how a quantity is computed.
+Often when writing a module you need a quantity that was not part of your input.
+You have two options compute the quantity yourself, or ask another module to do it for you.
+In this scenario, your module typically doesn't care how the quantity is computed, only that it is.
+It falls to the `ModuleManager` to provide your module with the submodules it should call.
+This requires your module to tell the `ModuleManager` what submodules your module will need.
+This is the purpose of the `register_submodules_` function.

+For our sample SCF code, this looks something like:

 ```
     void register_submodules_(ModuleManager& mm) {